Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 - breathing problems

-Talk to your GP, PHN or infant feeding specialist.
+Talk to your GP, PHN or lactation nurse or midwife for advice.

 Nurse your baby often